sealink/pansophy_authenticator/README.md

 By default application keys are cached in memory

-The cache can be cleared, forcing a new fetch of the keys on the next request, by calling
+The cache can be cleared, forcing the keys to be fetched again on the next request, by calling

 ```ruby
 PansophyAuthenticator.clear_cached_keys
 ```

-A different cache store can be specified when configuring
+A different cache store can be specified during initial configuration

 ```ruby
 PansophyAuthenticator.configure do |configuration|